 The initial development phase of conventional oil and gas plays often delivers less than 50% of recoverable hydrocarbons.
 The majority of today’s oil and gas production comes from mature wells.
-Current oil prices do not encourage the exploration and development of new fields.

 Evaluating Mature Oil Field Conditions